cosmos/interchain-security/tests/e2e/README.md

 ## Defining new actions

-When we want to test something that does not yet have a corresponding action, for example if a feature adds a new transaction to submit on chain and there exists no action yet that submits such a tx, it's necessary to define a new action.
+It is necessary to define new actions when we want to test something that does not yet have the corresponding actions defined.
+For example, a new feature may introduce new transactions, and there is likely no existing action to submit these transactions to the chain.

 You can see the basic template for how to do this by looking at the actions in (actions.go)[actions.go].
 The basic principle is to use exec.Command to execute a docker exec to execute a